nelimasina/QuizApp/README.md

 Project Summay
 --------------
-An educational andriod app with 7 questions
+An educational andriod app with 7 questions.
-The purpose of this app is educate users about XML
+The purpose of this app is educate users about XML format.
 XML has been used extensively throught the course of Google Africa Challenge Scholarship: Android Basics Questions and answers for the app have been taken from http://quizbucket.org/xml-quiz-questions